Rolf Knierim: Doktorvater

-Knierim's rigorous pedagogy, intense presence, and intellectually engaging approach to mentorship found expression in the classroom and in his fulfillment of the role of Doktorvater.
+Knierim did his role of Doktorvater.
 Over the course of his professorship at Claremont, Knierim supervised over 30 doctoral dissertations and many master's degree theses.

 A few of Knierim's doctoral dissertation advisees included: Kent Harold Richards, SBL Executive Director Emeritus, Antony F. Campbell, George Blankenbaker, Marvin A. Sweeney, Yoshihide Suzuki, recipient of the 1990 Japan Academy Prize for his dissertation-based work, "A Philological Study of Deuteronomy," and Mignon R. Jacobs, Dean and Professor of Old Testament at Ashland Theological Seminary.

 Two dissertations completed by Knierim doctoral advisees featured discussions that specifically treated the place of Knierim's work in the development of the disciplines of biblical criticism in general, and form criticism, exegetical methodology, Old Testament theology and hermeneutics in particular: David Bruce Palmer's Text and Concept in Exodus 1:1-2:25: A Case Study in Exegetical Method, and Wonil Kim's Toward a Substance-Critical Task of Old Testament Theology.

 In Text and Concept in Exodus 1:1-2:25: A Case Study in Exegetical Method, Palmer explained that "Knierim has contributed to the ferment of discussion and proposals for refinements and methodological innovations relative to form-critical methodology.
 This is clear first in Knierim’s interaction with the impact of structuralism and structural linguistics upon form-critical method.
 His developments in this regard have stood alongside those of Richter.
 Koch, and Hardmeier and others who have in one way or another effected newer developments in form criticism emerging from the mid-twentieth century onward...The emphasis on concept was to be a significant focus on Knierim’s part as a further development along the trajectory which the engagement between form criticism and structural linguistics had propelled methodological refinement."